geopython/pywps/docs/extensions.rst

 delegate the execution of asynchronous processes to a scheduler system like `Slurm <https://slurm.schedmd.com/>`_,
 `Grid Engine <https://en.wikipedia.org/wiki/Univa_Grid_Engine>`_ and `TORQUE <https://en.wikipedia.org/wiki/TORQUE>`_.
-By this one can handle the processing workload using an existing scheduler system commonly found at High Performance Compute (HPC) centers.
+By enabling this extension one can handle the processing workload using an existing scheduler system commonly found at High Performance Compute (HPC) centers.

 .. note:: The PyWPS process implementations are not changed by using the scheduler extension.

-To activate this extension you need to edit the ``pywps.cfg`` configurtion file and make the following changes::
+To activate this extension you need to edit the ``pywps.cfg`` configuration file and make the following changes::

   [processing]